-The interdisciplinary studies major (IDST) is for students who wish to develop a course of study outside those offered by the departments and curricula in the College of Arts and Sciences.
+The interdisciplinary studies (IDST) major, designed by the student and the student’s faculty advisor, is intended for students who wish to develop a major different from those already offered by the departments and curricula belonging to the College of Arts and Sciences.

 After reviewing the preliminary proposal, the Program Director will schedule a meeting with you to discuss your next steps, including finding a faculty sponsor to endorse your proposed major.